atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 In this lively manner Miss Selby, one day, addressed her mother, running into the garden parlour, in which she sat at work.

-[ 2 ]
+[2]
-"At the great house! " replied Mrs. Selby: “that cannot be, Surely; “for it is quite out of repair, and has “not had anything done to it Since Sir “Charles died."
+"At the great house!" replied Mrs. Selby: that cannot be, surely; for it is quite out of repair, and has not had anything done to it since Sir Charles died."

-I know nothing about that, " an swered miss Selbv\ “but indeed it is as W
-“I tell you, as papa — here becomes."
+"I know nothing about that," answered Miss Selby, "but indeed it is as I tell you, as papa -- here he comes."

-%
-“What do you want to Say to me, “my dear ?"
+"What do you want to say to me, my dear?"
 Said Mr. Selby, as he entered the room.

-‘ Why, Molly tells me that Sir
-/
-“Thomas lumley’s family are coming down to live here : and Ldo not be“ “it, because the old house is So r much out of repair, you know."
+"Why, Molly tells me that Sir Thomas Lumley’s family are coming down to live here : and I do not believe it, because the old house is so much out of repair, you know."
-.
-Peri

-. ^
-V
+[3]
-Perhaps they are out of repair ■ “sthemselves, " replied Mr. Selby — “I “have always heard Sir Thomas vas an extravagant man; and So, 1 Sup“ “he has no money left to lay out “upon his house.
-I have been told in
+"Perhaps they are out of repair themselves," replied Mr. Selby -- "I have always heard Sir Thomas was an extravagant man; and so, I suppose he has no money left to lay out upon his house.
+I have been told in deed, by the by, that he comes down here to retrench, and to try to save something for his family.
+His children must be grown up now: he was married, I remember, before I was, and I believe he has four to our three."
-• < - “' • '
-f
-deed, by the by, that he comes down .here to retrench, and to try to Save “Something for his family.
-His chilo

-“dren must be grown up now: he
-■ ' A I »
-was married, I remember, before I “was, and I believe Ire has four to our “three." t '
-“Well!
-I am Sure 1 shall be quite
-C '; i >i‘'s ‘ C ' ■ _ *
-“glad to have Some young Ladies of “my own age to be acquainted with, ’’ Said miss Selby : “we have lived long
-“enough, I think, by ourselves, papa."
+"Well!
+I am sure I shall be quite glad to have some young ladies of my own age to be acquainted with," said Miss Selby: we have lived long enough, I think, by ourselves, papa."

-•, *
+[4]

-'- “I don’t know that, " replied he;
-the longer we live by ourselves, the better we shall be: there is very little good to be OC by mixing with other people.", : ij
+"I don’t know that," replied he: "the longer we live by ourselves, the better we shall be: there is very little good to be got by mixing with other people."

-That is not clear to w, " Said miss
-/
-iselby : “I should ilike to See and know
-“a little more of the world."
+"That is not clear to *me*," said Miss Selby: "I should like to see and know a little more of the world."

-• e
-/
-“Polly, Polly, " replied he, hastily, you would not get much by that.: the less you know of the worldychild,
-*
-“the better: it is by tro means a place “for the improvement of young peo pie: you live here quite out of the “way of temptatioir, and therefore “may be both good and happy, if you “will: but were you to go into the world, you would find it very difficult to preserve .that integrity of
+"Polly, Polly, " replied he, hastily, "you would not get much by that the less you know of the world, child, the better: it is by no means a place for the improvement of young people: you live here quite out of the way of temptation, and therefore may be both good and happy, if you will: but were you to go into the world, you would find it very difficult to preserve that integrity of
-M heart,
+[5]

-heart, and decency of manners, which ^ can only make you happy here and hereafter.
-Do not therefore, childy V
-“wish for anything, farther than you polsess at present, but be thankful for the undisturbed Situation in which
+heart, and decency of manners, which can only make you happy here and hereafter.
+Do not therefore, child, wish for anything, farther than you polsess at present, but be thankful for the undisturbed situation in which you are placed, and learn contentment."

-*
-“are placed;, and learn contentment.".
-\
-4
-With these words, the quiet, well dilposed Mr. Selby left the room.
+With these words, the quiet, well disposed Mr. Selby left the room.

-'i ■ i. > *.
-1 ' * *
-** Law !"
-Said miss Selby, going to the glass, and adjusting her tucker“ “talks like a parson. — But I ‘‘ wonder, mama, whether Sir Thomas “has daughters or Sons. — If there are “any young Ladies, we shall vific them as Soon as they come down, I ^ hope: do, pray, mama, let us visit them, and then I shall hear all about
+"Law!" said miss Selby, going to the glass, and adjusting her tucker -- "Papa talks like a Parson. -- But I wonder, mama, whether Sir Thomas has daughters or sons. -- If there are any young ladies, we shall visit them as soon as they come down, I hope: do, pray, mama, let us visit them, and then I shall hear all about
-C '-'' ■ B 3 “London r
+[6]

-“London: to be Sure, as thy have “lived there So long, they can tell me about the fashions, and everything."
+London: to be sure, as thy have lived there so long, they can tell me about the fashions, and everything."

-Mrs. Selby Smiled at her daughter’s cagerness: she felt no Small Satisfadlion sherself at the very idea of visiting a baronet’s Lady.
-Mr. Selby had, it is true, an independent fortune; yet it was not a large one : he, therefore, though of a benevolent, hospitable dif position, was willing to live in a retired manner, that he might be able to Save Something for his daughters, as his real estate would descend to his Son: he chose also to make Some provision for his wife, though he had married her without any money.
-She was the daughter of a merchant, Settled in a country town, where he had been upon Some business; and he happened to take a fancy
+Mrs. Selby smiled at her daughter’s eagerness: she felt no small satisfaction herself at the very idea of visiting a Baronet’s Lady.
+Mr. Selby had, it is true, an independent fortune; yet it was not a large one: he, therefore, though of a benevolent, hospitable disposition, was willing to live in a retired manner, that he might be able to save something for his daughters, as his real estate would descend to his son: he chose also to make some provision for his wife, though he had married her without any money.
+She was the daughter of a merchant, settled in a country town, where he had been upon some business; and he happened to take a
-I
-<
-■m
-f *
-.
-7,
+[7]
 fancy to her, as she was, at that time, in the eyes of most people, a very pretty woman.
-She was, indeed, at the commencement of this narrative, not in the least disagreeable in her per son.
-Her retired; tranquil life, from the time of her marriage, having greatly contributed to the preservation of her, health, and the uniform flow' of her ■ Spirits, in consequence of which she had a blooming complexion, and a brilliancy to a pair of as beautiful eyes iis were ever placed in a human head.
-With
+She was, indeed, at the commencement of this narrative, not in the least disagreeable in her person.
+Her retired, tranquil life, from the time of her marriage, having greatly contributed to the preservation of her, health, and the uniform flow of her spirits, in consequence of which she had a blooming complexion, and a brilliancy to a pair of as beautiful eyes as were ever placed in a human head.
+With these personal advantages, she was certainly qualified to make no bad figure at the Baronet’s house; and she was flattered enough by them to believe, that she should not be eclipsed by, her own daughters, who were generally called very fine girls.
+They were, indeed, tall and strait; they had
-/
-these personal advantages, 'she was certainly qualified to make no bad figure at the baronet’s house; and she was ssattered enough by them' to believe, that file should not be eclipsed by, her owt daughters, who were generally called very fine girls.
-They were, indeed, tall and strait; they had clear, B 4 aniihated

-'8 . animated complexions, good teeth and
-I
+[8]
-hair.
-Molly, the eldest, had the most Spirit in her eyes; Fanny was remarkable for the delicacy of her form, and the whiteness of her hands and arms.
-Their brother was also well made, and had, in his agreeable, manly countenance, sensibility strongly ex pressed.
-His father, willing to give him every opportunity of improving the talents nature had bestowed on him, had Sent him to - Cambridge, that he might be qualified, by an university education, for ecclesiastical preferment, should he happen to have a call to the church.
-With regard to his daughters, he did not want them to pos fess any other qualifications than thosc which might tend to make them good wives and good mothers, to the men. who should chuse to pass their lives with them.
+animated complexions, good teeth and hair.
+Molly, the eldest, had the most spirit in her eyes; Fanny was remarkable for the delicacy of her form, and the whiteness of her hands and arms.
+Their brother was also well made, and had, in his agreeable, manly countenance, sensibility strongly expressed.
+His father, willing to give him every opportunity of improving the talents nature had bestowed on him, had sent him to Cambridge, that he might be qualified, by an university education, for ecclesiastical preferment, should he happen to have a call to the church.
+With regard to his daughters, he did not want *them* to possess any other qualifications than those which might tend to make them good wives and good mothers, to the men who should chuse to pass their lives with them.

-He
-*
-*
-I
-I
-/
-I
-t.
-9
+[9]
-ije put into their hands, at a very early age.
-Some of the best English authors, while their mother, who had no great relish for books, taught them, example, to roll their eyes, and Set their caps, at all the men who came in their way; frequently telling them, that women, with ' tolerable persons, might always make their fortunes,, if they
+He put into their hands, at a very early age.
+Some of the best English authors, while their mother, who had no great relish for books, taught them, example, to roll their eyes, and set their caps, at all the men who came in their way; frequently telling them, that women, with tolerable persons, might always make their fortunes, if they would mind what they were about adding, that she had herself married with nothing; and that though she might have perhaps done better, there were women, who had married worse.

-I
-would mind what they were about adding, that she had herself married with nothing; and that though she might have perhaps done better, there were women, who had married; worse..
-Selby having been long weary of a retired life, was Secretly as much rejoiced at the intelligence communicated to her by her daughter, as she appeared' to be, though she had every rational amusement at her command.
+Miss Selby having been long weary of a retired life, was secretly as much rejoiced at the intelligence communicated to her by her daughter, as *she* appeared to be, though she had every rational amusement at her command.
 The
-B 5 housc
-I
-*
-.10 .
+[10]
-house was very pleasantly situated r it had been built by Mr. selby’s father r it was quite a convenient building; it was neatly furnished, and it wanted nothing to render it every way eligible.
+house was very pleasantly situated; it had been built by Mr. Selby’s father: it was quite a convenient building; it was neatly furnished, and it wanted nothing to render it every way eligible.
 There was also a good deal of land round it.
-It stood, indeed, in the middle of a garden, v/hieli was. both pleasant and profitable, being extremely well laid out, and containing all Sorts of vegetables for the use, and a considerable number of flowers and flirubs, for the enter
-• •
-of the family.
-Mr. Selby too. employed, iiimfclf ia the farming way kept Several horses of course,. and those horses occasionally rolled his wife and' daughters about the country, %yhen they were disposed to make little excursions.. a post coach, which he built on purpose to oblige Mrs..
-Selby; as she had more than once, hinted fly might, have xuarrled
+It stood, indeed, in the middle of a garden, which was both pleasant and profitable, being extremely well laid out, and containing all sorts of vegetables for the use, and a considerable number of flowers and shrubs, for the entertainment of the family.
+Mr. Selby too employed, employed himself in the farming-way; kept several horses of course, and those horses occasionally rolled his wife and daughters about the country, when they were disposed to make little excursions, a post coach, which he built on purpose to oblige Mrs. Selby; as she had more than once, hinted she might, have
-#
-'________ #
-, II
+[11]
 married to a carriage, had she not stood in her own light.

-%
-/
-Mr. Selby had also a good collecftioii of books: he was not a man of the
-$
-world, but he was a man of fense, and had received the best school learnino: o the country could afford.
-In the younger part of his fife he had been a great lover of reading, and had a taste for musick, Sufficient to enable him to a muse himself with playing a little upon the organ and violin, both, which instruments he retained in his house: though
+Mr. Selby had also a good collection of books: he was not a man of the world, but he was a man of sense, and had received the best school learning the country could afford.
+In the younger part of his life he had been a great lover of reading, and had a taste for musick, Sufficient to enable him to a muse himself with playing a little upon the organ and violin, both, which instruments he retained in his house: though
 O ^
-after his children grew up, he Seldom meddled with, them, devoting his whole time and attention to “the improvement of his Small fortune, for the Sake of his familyi However, as his Son and younger daughter had often importuned him to.'instru61: them in a Science which " B 6 pto “
+after his children grew up, he Seldom meddled with, them, devoting his whole time and attention to the improvement of his Small fortune, for the Sake of his familyi However, as his Son and younger daughter had often importuned him to.'instru61: them in a Science which " B 6 pto

-\
-\
-12 .
+12
 promised to afford them much plcasure, having both a particular passion for music, and melodious voices, he now and then gave them a lesson upon the organ; but he cautioned them, at the Same time, not to apply closely. to music, lest they might be prevented by it from paying their attention to things of more consequence.
 Fanny, notwithstanding her father’s precaution, would Sometimes
 Sing, though rudely, while her brother accornpanied her upon the organ; and they Sometimes joined in a duet.
 The two girls also drew well enough to Save the expenses of patterns for Working aprons, rushes, cc. these amusements, with visits to the few neighbours they had, kept them from growing melancholy in their re tirernent.
 Their neighbours were most ' of them chearfulj good-natured, people, and
-/
-%
-\
-. / (
-• /
-/
-.
-13

 and Such people, though not very highly polished, are a thousand times more valuable than those who, with the most re' ' accomplishments, have had their minds corrupted by an imitation of the manners of the fashionable world.
 With the young and lively part of their neighbours, the miss Selbys Sometimes Schemed a dance, and Sometimes planned other amusements, in order to fill up their vacant hours in a winterevening, innocently.
 Cards were absolutely banished from their little Social meetings.
 Cards, indeed, were particularly discouraged by Mr. Selby himself: he never played, neither at home or abroad; and as he had many reasons to disapprove of their being introduced into his family, he always in
 I